MrAtiebatie/SublimeBasic/README.md

 # To do

-- Refactor ImportNamespaceCommand for multiple quick panel windows
-- Check for unused namespaces
+- Check for PHP built in classes in PHP files
-- Check for classes that aren't imported yet
+- Remove unused classes